 Goals can also impact which template will work best for your team.

-For example, suppose an eCommerce company wants to increase monthly sales by 10% and increase customer lifetime value.
-In that case, they'll need a different template than a small business looking to increase sales in a specific customer segment.
+For example, suppose an eCommerce company wants to increase monthly sales by 10 percent and boost customer lifetime value.
+In this case, they'll need a different template than a small business looking to increase sales from a specific customer segment.

-Next, set realistic revenue targets based on overall market growth.
-If your industry is expanding by 25%, a 10% growth rate might be too low, while 50% is likely too high.
+Next, set realistic revenue targets using overall market growth as a benchmark.
+If your industry expands by 25 percent, a 10 percent growth rate might be too low, while 50 percent is likely too high.

-As you review the templates below, look for one that fits your business goals and revenue targets.
+Look for a template that fits your business goals and revenue targets.

-Your business type is one of the most important factors to consider when selecting the right sales forecasting template.
-The size, industry, age, and rate of growth can all impact which template will work for you.
+Your business type is one of the most important factors to consider when selecting a template.
+The size, industry, age, and growth rate can all impact which template will work for you.

 Also, consider how often your sales fluctuate.
-For example, an eCommerce store may have ten to fifteen fluctuations a year, so they need a template that can handle their data.
+For example, an eCommerce store may have 10 to 15 fluctuations a year, so they need a template that can handle their data.
 On the other hand, a small fly fishing business may have just two fluctuations—on and off-season.

 Decide Which Method of Sales Forecasting to Use for Your Sales Team